 What is Google Analytics 4 Behavior Flow?

-The Users Flow report in Google Analytics visualizes your users’ path through your site.
+The GA4 path exploration report visualizes your users’ path through your site.
 It helps you understand the behavior of your users, how they interact with your website, and where you might be able to make improvements to your user experience.

 The first thing to do is to sign in to your Google Analytics account and select the website for which you’d like to conduct a user flow analysis.

 To create the path exploration report, go to the Explore tab and choose the Path exploration template:

 When you click on the template, Google will go ahead and create the path exploration report for you.
 It’ll look something like this: